 According to a 2004 paper in Forensic Science International, researchers detected traces of opiates in the hairs of English Romantic poet John Keats—167 years after his death.
 The same researchers found cocaine metabolites in the hair of thousand-year-old mummies in Peru and Chile.
 So yeah.
 A long time.

 How Does A Hair Follicle Drug Test Work?

 Actually, calling it a hair follicle drug test is kind of a misnomer.
 Sure, the test is looking for evidence that THC was in the subject’s blood by detecting the presence of the illicit cannabinoid in the cells and fatty tissue of the follicle, but a hair follicle drug test doesn’t assay the follicle per se.

 Instead, it tests for THC in the hair strand itself.
 A positive detection in the strand necessarily implies the drug’s presence in the follicle and, ipso facto, the subject’s bloodstream, which indicates that the subject consumed cannabis.

-How To Pass A Hair Follicle Drug Test
+How Do I Pass a Hair Follicle Drug Test?

 If you’ve only smoked a few times in the past 90 days, your chances of passing are also looking good.
 Even though a hair follicle drug test for weed is extremely sensitive, only regular marijuana use will put enough THC in your hair to trigger a positive.